Everything you need to know...

 Come to an open day

-On this course, you'll study wide-ranging aspects of building design, and be part of an academically outstanding department.
-On graduating, you'll be ready to take on a range of rewarding, key roles within architecture.
+On this course, you'll study building design and construction, all from a professional perspective.
+Upon graduating, you'll have an impressive and broad portfolio of work and be ready to take on a range of rewarding roles within the architecture and construction industry.

 Watch student Alicia Gurman talk about what it’s like to study this course.